ecaldwe1/packtivity-with-umbrella-examples/hello-world-example-full-json-spec-ref/README.md

 -p outputfile="'{workdir}/outputfile'"
 ```

 When the packtivity has finished running, you should see a new file in the directory you ran the command in.
 This is the outputfile specified in the command and specification.
-If you open this file, you will see that it has the same text as the given input file.
+If you open this file, you will see that it contains "Hello World".

 ---